spacegangster/super-emitter/README.md

   Light-weight event emission (no built-in bubble/capture)

 ### Reader prerequesites
-You know CoffeeScript, jQuery, and some things about standard DOM API.
+You know CoffeeScript and jQuery.

 ### Code weirds
 I use different bracketing to separate method calls from function calls: